MaestSi/ONTrack/README.md

 ## ONTrack

-ONTrack is a MinION-based pipeline for tracking species biodiversity in barcoding projects; starting from fastq and fasta files, the ONTrack pipeline is able to provide accurate (>99.9% accuracy) consensus sequences in ~20 minutes per sample on a standard laptop.
+ONTrack is a rapid and accurate MinION-based pipeline for tracking species biodiversity on site; starting from fastq and fasta files containing MinION sequencing reads, the ONTrack pipeline is able to provide accurate (>99.9% accuracy) consensus sequences in ~20 minutes per sample on a standard laptop.
 Moreover, a preprocessing pipeline is provided, so to make the whole bioinformatic analysis from raw fast5 files to consensus sequences straightforward and simple.

 ## Getting started